 - Fat Girl: Mavis.
 She is insecure about her weight, and also a hopeless romantic.

 - Furry Confusion: The caterpillar has a pet dog.
-Let's not even get into the size discrepency between the characters.
+Let's not even get into the size discrepancy between the characters.

 - Larynx Dissonance: Mavis and Edna.